 Having your financial information managed by a good CPA firm is an investment.
 Simply preventing a costly payroll mistake could pay the firm’s fee many times over.
 There are even virtual bookkeeping services — like Bench.co — that make outsourcing affordable to almost any size business.

 Go over every account on your Profit & Loss Statement and look for areas to improve, clarify or clean up.
-Have you broken out revenue sources under Income, or is it in one lump at the top of your P&L?
-Are there expenses that should be recategorized to hit the Balance Sheet?
+Have you broken out revenue sources under Income, or is all lumped together at the top of your P&L?
+Are there operating expenses that should be recategorized to hit the Balance Sheet, or go into direct costs?
 Are there a bunch of personal and “miscellaneous” expenses being run through the business?
-If you’re serious about increasing value, then it’s time to stop lowering taxable net income and start showing a clear story of profitability.
+If you’re serious about increasing the value of your business, then it’s time to stop lowering taxable net income and start showing a clear story of profitability.

 Get A Business Valuation